gaps-closure/gaps-closure.github.io/docs/C/03-02-01-conflict-analyzer.md

-Downstream tools in the CLOSURE toolchain will use the output of the solver to physically partition the code, and after further analysis (for example, to determine whether each parameter is an input, output, or both, and the size of the parameter), the downstream tools will autogenerate code for the marshalling and serialization of input and output/return data for the cross-domain call, as well as code for invocation and handling of cross-domain remote-procedure calls that wrap the function invocations in the cross-domain cut.
+Downstream tools in the CLOSURE toolchain will use the output of the solver to physically partition the code, and after further analysis (for example, to determine whether each parameter is an input, output, or both, and the size of the parameter), the downstream tools will autogenerate code for the marshaling and serialization of input and output/return data for the cross-domain call, as well as code for invocation and handling of cross-domain remote-procedure calls that wrap the function invocations in the cross-domain cut.